Reviews

 Merchant Cash Advances

-A merchant cash advance (MCA) provides access to working capital that’s based on the future credit card or other receivables.
-It’s a form of alternative financing that gives businesses an upfront lump sum in exchange for a portion of future revenue receives that has a discounted price tag.
+A merchant cash advance (MCA) provides access to working capital based on future credit card or other receivables.
+This alternative financing form gives businesses an upfront lump sum in exchange for a portion of future revenue at a discounted rate.

-MCAs don’t have a fixed payment term since they’re based on a business’s receivables.
-Typical completion dates range from 3 months to 18 months.
+MCAs don’t have fixed payment terms since they’re based on business receivables.
+Typical completion dates range from 3 to 18 months.

 Lines of Credit

 A line of credit offers access to a specified amount of working capital.
 It works similarly to a credit card.
-The business is approved for a set amount of credit and can access up to the amount of the limit as needed.
+The business is approved for a set credit amount and can access up to the limit as needed.

-Unlike other loan types, you only pay back the amount that is drawn from the limit.
-Rapid Finance’s lines of credit loan include options like:
+Unlike other loan types, you only repay the amount drawn from the limit.
+Rapid Finance’s lines of credit include:

 • Automatic daily, weekly, or monthly payments